jasononeil/UFTool/README.md

 are based on haxe's SPOD framework, so they integrate into your database pretty easily.

-#    haxelib run uftool createtable Client
-#    haxelib run uftool -t Client
-#
-#Create a table in the database for the given model.
-Currently, I have
-#no support for updating the table or entering sample data, though
-#both of these will be useful later.
-#
-#    haxelib run uftool createcontroller Invoicing
-#    haxelib run uftool -c Invoicing
-#### Do this from an InstallController
-#
-#

 Creates a new controller called "InvoicingController".
 Each controller has a set of actions, which perform a separate action and render output to the client.